michaelUsh3R/arrays-maps-template/README.md

-# Activity: Arrays & Maps
+# Project 2: Arrays & Maps
 Please complete the following 3 functions.
 You can test by running the `pytest` or `python3` commands: